-FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 1 Interpersonal Students will demonstrate the ability to effectively communicate, interact and work with others both individually and in groups.
-Students will be required to display skills inperson and/or online in: • Using effective verbal and non-verbal communication • Listening for meaning and influencing via active listening • Showing empathy for others • Negotiating and demonstrating conflict resolution skills • Working respectfully in cross-cultural and diverse teams.
-K1, K4, K5, S1, S2, S3, A1, A3 AT1 AT2 AT3 FEDTASK 2 Leadership Students will demonstrate the ability to apply professional skills and behaviours in leading others.
-Students will be required to display skills in: • Creating a collegial environment • Showing self -awareness and the ability to self-reflect • Inspiring and convincing others • Making informed decisions • Displaying initiative K1, K2, K4, K5, S2, S4 AT1 AT2 AT3 FEDTASK 3 Critical Thinking and Creativity Students will demonstrate an ability to work in complexity and ambiguity using the imagination to create new ideas.
-Students will be required to display skills in: Reflecting critically Evaluating ideas, concepts and information Considering alternative perspectives to refine ideas Challenging conventional thinking to clarify concepts Forming creative solutions in problem solving K1, K3, K4, K5, S2, S3, A1, A2, A3 AT3 FEDTASK 4 Digital Literacy Students will demonstrate the ability to work fluently across a range of tools, platforms and applications to achieve a range of tasks.
-Students will be required to display skills in: • Finding, evaluating, managing, curating, organising and sharing digital information • Collating, managing, accessing and using digital data securely • Receiving and responding to messages in a range of digital media • Contributing actively to digital teams and working groups • Participating in and benefiting from digital learning opportunities K3, K4, S2, A3 AT2
+FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 1 Interpersonal Students will demonstrate the ability to effectively communicate, inter-act and work with others both individually and in groups.
+Students will be required to display skills inperson and/or online in: Using effective verbal and non-verbal communication Listening for meaning and influencing via active listening Showing empathy for others Negotiating and demonstrating conflict resolution skills Working respectfully in cross-cultural and diverse teams.
+Not applicable Not applicable FEDTASK 2 Leadership Students will demonstrate the ability to apply professional skills and behaviours in leading others.
+Students will be required to display skills in: • Creating a collegial environment • Showing self -awareness and the ability to self-reflect • Inspiring and convincing others • Making informed decisions • Displaying initiative Not applicable Not applicable FEDTASK 3 Critical Thinking and Creativity Students will demonstrate an ability to work in complexity and ambiguity using the imagination to create new ideas.
+Students will be required to display skills in: Reflecting critically Evaluating ideas, concepts and information Considering alternative perspectives to refine ideas Challenging conventional thinking to clarify concepts Forming creative solutions in problem solving.
+Not applicable Not applicable FEDTASK 4 Digital Literacy Students will demonstrate the ability to work fluently across a range of tools, platforms and applications to achieve a range of tasks.
+Students will be required to display skills in: • Finding, evaluating, managing, curating, organising and sharing digital information • Collating, managing, accessing and using digital data securely • Receiving and responding to messages in a range of digital media • Contributing actively to digital teams and working groups • Participating in and benefiting from digital learning opportunities.
+Not applicable Not applicable

 FEDTASK attribute and descriptor Development and acquisition of FEDTASKS in the Unit Learning Outcomes (KSA) Assessment task (AT#) FEDTASK 5 Sustainable and Ethical Mindset Students will demonstrate the ability to consider and assess the consequences and impact of ideas and actions in enacting ethical and sustainable decisions.
 Students will be required to display skills in: • Making informed judgments that consider the impact of devising solutions in global economic environmental and societal contexts • Committing to social responsibility as a professional and a citizen • Evaluating ethical, socially responsible and/or sustainable challenges and generating and articulating responses • Embracing lifelong, life-wide and life-deep learning to be open to diverse others • Implementing required actions to foster sustainability in their professional and personal life.
-K2, K2, K3, K5, S2, S3, A1, A2, A3 AT4
+Not applicable Not applicable